redloro/smartthings/README.md

 #### Callback / Notifications
 A plugin can post data to the SmartThings Hub asynchronously via an HTTP NOTIFY.
 The `notify()` method is exposed to a plugin by the SmartThings Node Proxy, to be used for this purpose.
 The plugin can call the `notify()` method to post data back to the SmartThings Hub whenever an update or change of state is required.
 It is the responsibility of the corresponding SmartThings app/device to process the notification.

+### Generic Plugin
+SmartThings Node Proxy sample plugin with corresponding SmartThings SmartApp and DeviceType.
+The Generic plugin was built to demonstrate how the system interacts with SmartThings and also provide a template for building new plugins, SmartApps and DeviceTypes that leverage the power of the SmartThings Node Proxy.
+The plugin itself, the SmartApp and DeviceType are considered barebones, with minimum functionality so highlight how the the pieces tie together.
+The plugin provides the following functionality, showing how the system integrates with SmartThings;
+1. Generic Plugin will listen at http://<stnp_ip_address:port>/plugins/generic/ AND echo back the message
+2. Generic SmartApp will route inbound messages to Generic Device AND route outbound messages to SmartThings Node Proxy
+3. Generic Device will submit a message to Generic SmartApp (parent app) to send to STNP AND update the tiles with any message received and flip the on/off switch

 ### Envisalink Vista TPI Plugin
 SmartThings Node Proxy plugin to connect over local lan to a Honeywell / Ademco Vista 20p alarm panel.